prisma/prisma/docs/introspection.md

 - Relation names for a relation between models A and B are generated as `AToB` (the model that comes first in alphabetical order also appears first in the generated relation name).
 If relation names turn out to be ambiguous because there is more than one relation between models `A` and `B`, the field name of the column that holds the foreign key is appended to the model name after an underscore to disambiguate, e.g.: `A_FieldWithFKToB`.
 - The name of the back-relation field is based on the opposing model.
 It gets camel cases by defauld and pluralized (unless the column with the foreign key also has a unique constraint).
 If back-relation fields are ambiguous, the relation name is appended to disambiguate.

+## Limitations

+- Every column needs to have a primary key constraint on a single column ([multi-column primary keys are not yet supported](https://github.com/prisma/prisma-client-js/issues/339)).
+Introspection will fail if this is not the case.
+Note that this often makes it impossible to introspect a schema that uses relation tables (also sometimes called "join tables") as these typically don't have a single-column primary key.
+- `ENUM` types are not yet supported.
+Introspection will succeed and ignore the `ENUM` types in your database schema.
+- `TIMESTAMP WITH TIMEZONE` types are already supported via introspection (and mapped to Prisma's `DateTime` type) but [currently can't be queried with Prisma Client](https://github.com/prisma/prisma2/issues/1386).

 ## Mapping PostgreSQL types to Prisma